 Seventh Generation Cleaners

-For 27 years Seventh Generation has been a forward thinking, environmentally friendly company.
+For 27 years Seventh Generation has been a forward-thinking, environmentally friendly company.
 Their mission statement is “to inspire a revolution that nurtures the health of the next seven generations”.
-They feature line of products made from renewable, plant based ingredients, including household cleaners, personal care products and baby products.
+They feature a line of products made from renewable, plant-based ingredients, including household cleaners, personal care products, and baby products.